Text editors

 The vim

-is an improved version of
+text editor is an improved version of the vi

-and is in fact called Vi IMproved.
+text editor and is in fact called Vi IMproved.

-(The original vi
+The original vi

-usually available via the nvi
+text editor is usually available via the nvi

 editor these days.